Over $1 Billion in Verdicts and Settlements

 Drug Injury Attorney in New Jersey

 You have a right to expect that a drug prescribed to you will make you better or slow the progression of your disease.
 Unfortunately, many prescription drugs on the U.S. market today do just the opposite: They make people sick or cause death.
+That makes drug companies liable for the damage done, and you can have a lawsuit filed against them.

 If you suffered harmful prescription drug side effects or lost a loved one because of a dangerous pharmaceutical product, you have the right to take legal action against the drug’s manufacturer and/or distributor.
+An experienced prescription drug injury lawyer can help you file a product liability suit.

 In a product liability lawsuit, you can seek full recovery of your medical expenses, lost income, pain and suffering, and more.
 You can also help to protect others from similar harm caused by dangerous drugs.